mozilla/data-docs/cookbooks/new_ping.md

 (Non-Telemetry) Add ping name to `sources.json`
 -------------------------------------------
 This will make it available with the [Dataset API](http://python-moztelemetry.readthedocs.io/en/stable/api.html#dataset) (used with PySpark on ATMO machines).
-There also needs to be a schema for the layout of the heka files in `net-mozaws-prod-us-west-2-pipeline-metadata/<ping-name>/schema.json`, where <ping-name> is located in `sources.json`.
+There also needs to be a schema for the layout of the Heka files in `net-mozaws-prod-us-west-2-pipeline-metadata/<ping-name>/schema.json`, where <ping-name> is located in `sources.json`.
 If you want to do this, talk to
 `:whd` or `:mreid`.